Greetings from Los Angeles

 Student Tickets: $5

-Soloists Julian Schwartz and Marika Bournaki return to the JSO for our first of two programs this year featuring American music.
-Join us as we explore the generations of American music beginning with John Adams’ most recognizable work – Short Ride in a Fast Machine.
-We will also hear a commissioned double concerto by Jackson’s own Marcus Norris and the program completes with Aaron Copland’s epic Third Symphony, harkening to sounds of Fanfare for the Common Man.
+Soloist William Hagen visits the JSO for our first of two programs this year featuring American music.
+Join us as we explore the generations of American music, beginning with John Adams’ most recognizable work – Short Ride in a Fast Machine.
+We will also hear a violin concerto by Erich Wolfgang Korngold, one of Hollywood’s most influential composers.
+Then the program will finish with Aaron Copland’s epic Third Symphony, harkening to sounds of Fanfare for the Common Man.

 PRE-CONCERT CONVERSATION